owein-thuillier/MSN-dataset/README.md

 # Dataset

-As part of a research project on the optimal configuration of heterogeneous Multistatic Sonar Networks (MSNs), we provide here a dataset of 100 instances that were derived from 4 DEMs with different topology (see *Visualisations* section).
+As part of a research project on the optimal configuration of heterogeneous Multistatic Sonar Networks (MSNs), we provide here a dataset of 100 instances that were derived from 4 DEMs with different topology.

 A Digital Elevation Model (DEM) is a representation of the topography of a given Area of Interest (AoI) using bathymetrics and/or altimetrics data.
 More precisely, these DEMs are based on elevation data made available by GEBCO [1] and which were subsequently preprocessed (see *Pre-processing* section) in order to down-sample the grids.
 This down-sampling was done so that they could be handled by exact resolution methods detailed in the related paper.

-For each DEM, we thus have proposed 25 instances with a different distribution for the 3 types of acoustic buoys (sonobuoys): transmitter-only (Tx), receiver-only (Rx) and transmitter-receiver (TxRx).
+For each DEM, we thus have derived 25 instances with a different distribution for the 3 types of acoustic buoys (sonobuoys): transmitter-only (Tx), receiver-only (Rx) and transmitter-receiver (TxRx).
 These instances are detailed in the corresponding section.
 For completeness, the inter-sensor performance table is also rewritten here.

 ## Format